GimmeDanger/sift-object-tracker/README.md

 # sift-object-tracker
-Hometask: find object location and track it using webcam

-Purpose: find object location on webcam frame ans track it with opencv lib
+Purpose: find object location on webcam frame and track it with opencv lib

 Required libs: opencv with opencv_contrib modules (sift features)